Hakeem Adeniji

-Hakeem Adeniji (born December 8, 1997) is an American football offensive tackle for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Kansas.
-At Kansas, he was a two-time All-Big 12 selection, making the 1st team in 2019 and 2nd team in 2018.
-He was drafted in the sixth round (180th overall selection) of the 2020 NFL Draft by the Bengals.
+Hakeem Adeniji (born December 8, 1997) is an American professional football offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Kansas Jayhawks, making the first-team in 2019 and second-team in 2018 before being selected by the Cincinnati Bengals in the sixth round of the 2020 NFL draft.

-High school
+Early life

 Adeniji attended high school at Garland High School in Texas.
 In high school, he had committed to play at the United States Air Force Academy.
 However, he failed to receive a medical waiver to attend due to an allergy to cashews.
 After failing to receive the waiver, he committed to the University of Kansas.

 College career

 As a freshman, Adeniji became a starter at tackle immediately, starting all twelve games.
 Throughout his college career, Adeniji showed durability, not missing a single game due to injury.
 By the end of his senior year, he had been on the roster for 48 games and started in all of them.
 In his junior and senior years, he helped pave the way for running back Pooka Williams Jr. to rush for over 1,000 yards in back-to-back seasons.
-For his efforts, he was named 2nd team All-Big 12 as a junior and 1st team as a senior.
+For his efforts, he was named 2nd team All-Big 12 Conference as a junior and 1st team as a senior.

 Professional career

-NFL Draft
+Pre-draft

 Adeniji was invited to the 2020 NFL Scouting Combine.
 Although he played tackle at Kansas, NFL Analyst Lance Zierlein said he believed Adeniji may have to move to guard in the NFL.

-2020
+Cincinnati Bengals

-Adeniji was drafted by the Cincinnati Bengals with the 180th overall selection in the sixth round of the 2020 NFL Draft.
+Adeniji was drafted by the Cincinnati Bengals with the 180th overall selection in the sixth round of the 2020 NFL draft.
 In week 8 of the 2020 season, he recorded his first career start at tackle.
 He helped the Bengals, who had allowed 28 sacks through 7 games, allow zero sacks in the game for the first time all season.
 He finished his rookie season with five starts and played in fifteen games.